Perfect Diary

 - Business Model: Digital-native D2C evolved to omnichannel + portfolio holding (Yatsen)

-- International Presence: Primarily China-focused with selective international exploration
+- International Markets: Primarily China-focused with selective international exploration

 Financial Performance